 Every day before you brush your teeth, spend three minutes REALLY looking at your face in the mirror.
 Look for beauty.
 Look for character.
-Look for the twinkle, the sparkle of their sou.
-Look at the person in the mirror AS IF YOU HAVE JUST FALLEN IN LOVE WITH THEM.
+Look for the twinkle, the sparkle of your soul.
+Look at that person in the mirror AS IF YOU HAVE JUST FALLEN IN LOVE WITH THEM.
 What do you notice?
 Do you see how your beloved changes from day to day?

 Do you see the absolute perfection of the imperfections in that face?
 Do you see the hidden beauty?
 The ineffable presence of consciousness that is deep in the eyes?
 Keep looking—it is all there.

-Here is what happened to Debra, a nurse in our Love Mentoring program who used the Hidden Beauty exercise to build self-esteem and transform her dating life.
+Here is what happened to Debra, a nurse in our Dating Coaching program who used the Hidden Beauty exercise to build self-esteem and transform her dating life.